AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ### SVGs and "Pixels"

 Before we move on, a clarifying note on pixels and SVGs: With the most basic SVG canvas, one pixel unit maps to exactly one unit on your screen.
 But as noted on the MDN docs, [this isn't always the case](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Positions#what_are_pixels).
 SVGs are scalable, after all, so `1px` in the SVG definition may actually map to `4px` if the SVG has been scaled to a larger size with `width` and `height`.
+This is unlike the behavior of images, where one "pixel" is always a fixed-size unit of measurement.

-Wherever I use `px` as a unit in this tutorial, don't take that to mean one literal output pixel like in CSS.
+Wherever I use `px` as a unit, don't take that to mean one literal output pixel like in CSS.

 ## Creating Basic Shapes with SVG